liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

 - replacing observed-pressure loss with synthetic-energy loss keeps the remat backward peak at about `8.17 GiB`, so receiver/loss graph construction is not the dominant source;
-- the remaining memory target is inside the rematerialized custom backward temporary tensors or NPU allocator peak behavior during the backward replay, not the forward cache, receiver output, or loss evaluation.
+- the remaining memory target is inside the rematerialized storage/replay temporary tensors or NPU allocator peak behavior during the backward replay, not the forward cache, receiver output, or loss evaluation.